 Tofu Stir Fry Noodles with Prune Sauce

-The recipe below creates a large batch of the prune sauce, which you probably won’t use all at once.
+This Stir Fry Noodles with Prune Sauce recipe creates a large batch of prune sauce, which you probably won’t use all at once.
 Use any leftover stir fry sauce for another dish.
 It will keep in the fridge for a week.
+Recipe by Lisa at Healthy Nibbles and Bits.

 Prune Sauce (makes 1 1/2 cup)